what we do

-We work closely with local suppliers to make sure we are always using the freshest, seasonal ingredients.
-Our fruit, veg and fish are delivered fresh each morning from New Covent Garden Market and wherever possible we try to select seasonal produce from local British farms.
-All our meat is from an independant, family run butcher that source all their meat from small, passionate British farmers, who use traditional, free-range farming methods and organic feed.
+We work closely with local suppliers who deliver to our kitchen daily to make sure we are always using the freshest, seasonal ingredients.
+Our meat is from HG Walter an independent, family run butcher that source their meat from small, passionate British farmers, who use traditional, free-range farming methods and organic feed.
+Our fruit, veg and fish are from New Covent Garden Market and wherever possible we try to select seasonal produce from local British farms.

 get in touch